andrewcmyers/lwon/README.md

 See the directory `tests/` for more short examples.

-## Building
+## Building the code

-The software can be built as a runnable JAR file using the command `gradle shadowJar`.
+A Java implementation of an LWON parser is available.
+It can be built as a runnable JAR file using the command `gradle shadowJar`.
 The script `bin/dump` is an example using this API.
 It reads in a file as a sequence of LWON objects and prints each of them to standard output.